Heat hold off depleted Lakers 96-94 in NBA Finals rematch - WTMJ

 AP Sports Writer

-The victory was Miami’s second straight following a three-game skid during this seven-game road trip.
-The defending Eastern Conference champions (13-17) have been under .500 since Jan.
-12, but their confidence is growing.

-“We’re seeing progress the last few weeks,” coach Erik Spoelstra said.
-“I think our defensive mental toughness was better in this game to get some stops when we weren’t able to knock down some shots in the fourth quarter.”

-LeBron James had 19 points, nine assists and nine rebounds as the champs lost their second straight game without starters Anthony Davis and Dennis Schröder.
+LeBron James had 19 points, nine assists and nine rebounds as the defending NBA champions lost their second straight game without starters Anthony Davis and Dennis Schröder.

-James stole the Heat’s inbounds pass with 8.4 seconds left to create one last chance for the Lakers, but the 17-time All-Star passed out of a double team to Caruso, who capped his scoreless 20-minute night by missing.
+James stole the Heat’s inbounds pass with 8.4 seconds left to create one last chance for the Lakers, but the 17-time All-Star passed off to Alex Caruso, who missed a 3-pointer at the buzzer.

-“We’re figuring out how to play without one of our creators in Dennis and one of our stars in AD,” Caruso said.
-“That’s going to take a little time, and obviously we don’t have practice time.”
+The Heat scored only 15 points in the fourth quarter and barely held off Los Angeles down the stretch for their second straight win after a three-game skid during their seven-game road trip.

+Los Angeles also lost back-to-back games for the first time since Jan.
+27-28, falling to East contenders Brooklyn and Miami at Staples Center.

 Davis missed his third straight game after aggravating his strained right calf last weekend, and Schröder missed his second straight under the NBA’s health and safety protocols.

-Kyle Kuzma scored 23 points while hitting four 3-pointers, and Montrezl Harrell had 18 points and 10 rebounds for the Lakers.
+Kyle Kuzma scored 23 points while hitting four 3-pointers, and Montrezl Harrell had 18 points and 10 rebounds as the Lakers took their third loss in 11 games.

-The injury absences don’t account for the Lakers’ shooting woes over the last 10 games, including a 39% performance against Miami.
-LA missed five of its last six shots, including Wesley Matthews’ rushed, off-balance 3-pointer with 15 seconds left.

-“We’re going to continue to work on our habits and be great for each other,” James said.
-“We all put in the work, so it’s not that.
-The law of averages will even itself out.
-We had lapses last season, and we had them during the playoffs.
-We know they’ll even them out over the course of the year.”
+Kuzma’s three-point play with 1:28 left trimmed Miami’s lead to 94-92, but after Duncan Robinson fouled out on an offensive foul with 25 seconds left, Wesley Matthews missed a rushed, off-balance 3-pointer with 15 seconds to play.

 TIP-INS